meekostuff/interception/README.md

 rather than the viewer page.

 Interception can run on browsers which support `history.pushState`, native `XMLHttpRequest` and (for now) native `Promise`.
-These are available on recent versions of browsers in significant use today.
-Promises are not available on IE, but are implemented in Edge.
+These are available on recent versions of browsers in significant use today, except that Promises are not available on IE - they are only implemented in Edge.

 ### License